3PD Specialists in Harley Street

 Is 3PD a psychiatric condition?

-No, although it is sometimes triggered by anxiety or depression or persistent undiagnosed symptoms may itself result in low mood While many 3PD patients display anxiety, more than 1/4 show no signs of anxiety or any other health problems.
+No. Although anxiety or depression can trigger it, or persistent undiagnosed symptoms may result in low mood, many 3PD patients show no signs of anxiety or other health problems.
+It is not a psychiatric disorder.

 Our Associations